Australian media law raises questions about ‘pay for clicks’

 “There’s definitely an influence” from Australia, said Angela Mills Wade, executive director of the European Publishers Council, a lobbying group for media companies.
 “It is being closely monitored by all who have a stake in the outcome.”

-Publishers in European countries already can request payments from tech companies for using their stories under recently revamped copyright rules.
-France was the first country to adopt those rules into national legislation and Google initially balked at payments.
-It changed its tune when a court ordered it into negotiations that resulted in a deal with a group of French publishers.
+The EU has already laid out a way for publishers and news companies to strike licensing deals with online platforms under revamped copyright rules.
+France was the first country to adopt those rules into national legislation but Google initially balked at payments.
+However, a court ordered it into talks with a publishing group that resulted in a framework for negotiating individual deals.

 One part of the Australian model that has caught attention in Europe is the requirement for binding arbitration if payment talks don’t lead to an agreement, which Google has resisted because it would give the company less control.